BitCash (BITC) Price Down 5.8% Over Last Week

-BitCash (BITC) traded down 0.2% against the US dollar during the 1-day period ending at 21:00 PM ET on October 1st.
-BitCash has a total market capitalization of $17,091.26 and $2.53 worth of BitCash was traded on exchanges in the last 24 hours.
-One BitCash coin can now be purchased for about $0.0008 or 0.00000003 BTC on major cryptocurrency exchanges.
-Over the last week, BitCash has traded down 5.8% against the US dollar.
+BitCash (BITC) traded 0.2% lower against the U.S. dollar during the 24-hour period ending at 15:00 PM ET on October 2nd.
+One BitCash coin can currently be bought for $0.0008 or 0.00000003 BTC on major exchanges.
+In the last seven days, BitCash has traded 5.8% lower against the U.S. dollar.
+BitCash has a total market capitalization of $17,091.26 and approximately $2.53 worth of BitCash was traded on exchanges in the last day.

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.